DanielBatesUK/express-template/README.md

 ## Description

-Simple node.js express server template
+Simple node.js express server template.

 ## Installation

 ### Create repo from template

-Goto <https://github.com/DanielBatesUK/express-template/generate> and create new repo from the template
+Goto <https://github.com/DanielBatesUK/express-template/generate> and create new repo from the template.

 ### Clone your repo